-Complexity theory is a growing branch of analysis aimed at explaining system-wide behavior, which is often complex or unexpected, in terms of agents driven by a few general rules in a vast and highly complex environment.
+Complexity theory is a growing branch of analysis aimed at explaining system-wide behavior of agents guided by a few rules.
+The ultimate behavior is often complex or unexpected, yet frequently explainable by the rules driving the individual agents in a vast and highly complex environment.

-We each start with the same basic drives—safety, satiety (the need to satisfy our bodily requirements), and sex.
-However, our experiences can range from being wealthy to hand-to-mouth existence, from being healthy to sickly, from feeling cherished to shunned, and so on.
+We each start with the same basic drives—satiety (the need to satisfy our bodily requirements), sex, and safety.
+However, our particular experience can range from being wealthy to hand-to-mouth existence, from being healthy to sickly, from feeling cherished to shunned, and so on.

 It is the diversity of our environments and our experiences that drives the wide spread of behavior, rather than the innate differences between individuals.

 What happens when one ignores environmental complexity?
-Consider this perspective.
+Consider the perspective in “A Successful Poem.”